ibm-cloud-docs/account/catalog-update-private.md

 {: #update-editor-offering}
 {: ui}

-The following steps walk through an example of making updates to a product's readme to show the complete process for updating an existing software version.
+The following steps walk through an example of making updates to a product's readme file to show the complete process for updating an existing software version.

 1. In the {{site.data.keyword.cloud}} console, go to **Manage** > **Catalogs** > **Private catalogs**, and select your catalog from the list.
 1. Click the name of your software product.